Wix vs Shopify — Which is Better?

 Some examples of Wix templates

 That said, if you’re not happy with the limited range of free Shopify themes, there is always the option to purchase a premium theme for a one-off fee.
-There are currently 166 of these available, ranging from $140 to $400 in price.
+There are 202 of these available, ranging from $140 to $450 in price.

 Example of a paid-for Shopify theme, ‘Pipeline.’
 This is priced at $360 in the Shopify app store.

-Many of these premium themes come in a few variants, extending the template choice available from Shopify a bit further.
+It’s worthing noting that these premium Shopify themes tend to come in a few variants, extending the template choice available from Shopify a bit further.

 What about the quality, though?